wp-plugins/ik-facebook/readme.txt

 4. This is the Facebook Feed Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.2.6 =
+* Fix: address issue where number of items displayed was defaulting to 2, if not limit had ever been set previously.
+* Fix: address CSS issue with Powered By output.

 = 2.2.5 =
 * Bug Fix: fix issue where site-wide image width settings were being ignored in the Widget version of the feed.